its-lab/MoniTutor/README.md

 user with access to the icinga conf.d directory.

 #### MoniTutor tunnel
-In order to transport and execute programs Monitutor holds in its database, we need to set up a bi-directional tunnel between the MoniTutor server and the students clients.
-A tunneling application that does exactly this can be found in a spereate repository.
+In order to transport and execute programs that Monitutor holds in its database, we need to set up a bi-directional tunnel between the MoniTutor server and the students clients.
+A tunneling application that does exactly this can be found in a separate repository.
 [MoniTutor-Tunnel](http://github.com/its-lab/MoniTutor-Tunnel)

 Just clone the repository and configure the yaml-file to match your database setup.
-To enable the server and client to communicate encrypted, generate a rsa key-pair and copy your exisitng keys to /etc/ssl.
+To enable the server and client for encrypted communication , generate a rsa key-pair and copy your existing keys to /etc/ssl.
 After that is done, execute the script.
-Note that security features, including the encryption are still in early development.
+Note that security features, including the encryption, are still in early development.
 In the current release, **the client does not verify the certificate**.